Interesting Carrot Varieties to Try

 - The first step is to remove the greens as they will draw moisture out of the carrots.

-- Do not wash the carrots until you are ready to use them.
+- Please do not wash the carrots until you are ready to use them.

 - Seal carrots in an airtight bag.
-Keep them in a cool, dry and dark location.
+Carrots are best stored in a cool, dry and dark location.

-- Do not store in close proximity to other fruit and potatoes.
+- Do not store close to other fruit and potatoes.

-Interestingly, over the course of 5 months, the levels of vitamin A can actually increase in carrots that are properly kept in storage, although the overall nutritional value of carrots will slowly start to decline past three months of storage.
+Interestingly, over the course of 5 months, the levels of vitamin A can actually increase in carrots that are properly kept in storage.
+However, carrots’ overall nutritional value will slowly decline in the past three months of storage.

 Recommended Carrot Varieties